BitcoinCacheMachine/BitcoinCacheMachine/README.md

 Below you will find some of the development goals for Bitcoin Cache Machine:

-* Provide a self-contained, event-driven, software-defined network that deploys a fully operational Bitcoin and Lightning-related IT infrastructure.
+* Provide a self-contained, event-driven, software-defined data that focuses on operational Bitcoin and Lightning-related IT infrastructure.
 * Run entirely on commodity x86_x64 hardware for home and small office settings.
-Run on bare-metal or in a self-hosted or cloud-based VM.
 * Integrate exclusively free and open source software ([FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software))!
 * Create a composable framework for deploying Bitcoin and Lightning-related components, databases, visualizations, web-interfaces, etc., allowing app developers to start with a fully-operational baseline data center.
 * Automate the deployment and operation (e.g., backups, updates, vulnerability assessments, key and password management, etc.) of BCM deployments.